 #4 Screen placement problems

-Screen location can be the difference between making a sale and a customer walking out.
+Optimal screen location can be the difference between making a sale and a customer walking out.
 Why?
 Because if your screen isn’t where people can see it, it won’t matter what content you’ve got playing.
 So what do you do?

-Install your screens at or above eye-level.
+Install your screens at or above eye level.
 They’ll grab people’s attention at that height.
 But don’t stop there.
 Make sure that noon glare doesn’t hit the screen right when your target crowd walks by.
 And keep in mind your ambient lighting might shine at a weird angle too.
 Pro tip: Keep your screens wheelchair friendly.
 A few well-placed screens for disabled people show you care about all your customers, no exceptions.
 It’s especially important if you’re using screens in schools and for wayfinding.

 So you’ve made a few fatal digital signage mistakes.
 Everyone does.
 Don’t beat yourself up about it.
 Now you know what pitfalls to avoid with this useful guide.
 And your digital signage strategy is back on track.
-Which means that huge discount on football gear will garner enough customer interest to sell out your stock.
+Which means that huge discounts on football gear will garner enough customer interest to sell out your stock.